bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

 ### Summary

-Leaky bucket retention problem → We did some useful things → This somehow increased compare engagement 33% YoY → Users needs and business goals are met
+Leaky bucket retention problem → We did some useful things → This increased engagement with the compare tool 33% YoY → Good outcomes for both users and the business

-### My role
+- My role
 - Leading design and product
 - OKR setting and stakeholder management
 - Working closely with user researchers
-- Prototyping, user testing, and research analysis
+- Prototyping, user testing, and supporting the analysis
-- Setting up experiments for A/B testing
+- Writing A/B test plans
 - Collaborating with experimentation and data teams
 - Ticket writing and being hand-ons with engineering
 - Final UAT sign off before shipping